jhpyle/docassemble/_docs/docker.md

 Technically, the [`docker pull`] command can be omitted, because [`docker run`] will pull the latest image if it cannot be found on the system.

+# <a name="downgrading"></a>Installing an earlier version of **docassemble** when using Docker

+When you do `docker run` or `docker pull` with the `jhpyle/docassemble` image, the only image available is the "latest" image.
+To install an earlier version, you can make your own image using [git].

+{% highlight bash %}
+git clone jhpyle/docassemble
+cd docassemble
+git checkout v0.3.21
+docker build -t yourname/mydocassemble .
+cd ..
+docker run -d -p 80:80 -p 443:443 yourname/mydocassemble
+{% endhighlight %}

+The [`docker run`] command that you use may have other options; this is simply an illustration of creating an image called `yourname/mydocassemble` and then creating a container from it using [`docker run`].

 # <a name="cleanup"></a>Cleaning up after Docker